Panel tackles gender inequities, predicts “a massive year for women”

 “Public policy issues are women’s issues,” added Aldridge-Eason, “(including) health care, education, immigration, roads and bridges, tax issues.”

-As reported by Bridge Magazine in a handout offered at the forum and referenced many times by the “Us Too”panelists as issues of great import to women, several initiatives are making their way toward the statewide ballot in November, 2018.
+As reported by Bridge Magazine in a handout offered at the forum and referenced many times by the “Us Too” panelists as issues of great import to women, several initiatives are making their way toward the statewide ballot in November, 2018.
 They include:

 - Michigan One Fair Wage:an effort to increase Michigan’s minimum wage to $10 in 2019 and to $12 by 2022, to include tipped workers who currently earn less than minimum wage.